About Us

 Attorney Richard V. Stevens is the founder of this law firm, and has handled military cases over the past three decades.
 As a civilian court-martial defense lawyer, Richard V. Stevens is a former active duty military JAG attorney, having previously served in the military both as a base level defense counsel and as a senior regional level military defense lawyer.
 He has handled military cases since 1995, and has served as a civilian defense counsel since 2001.

-As a civilian defense attorney over many years, Attorney Stevens established his military defense law office because, as former military officer, he cares deeply about protecting and defending the rights of military members and their families, and ensuring they are treated with fairness and respect in the military justice system.
+As a civilian defense attorney over many years, Attorney Richard V. Stevens established his military defense law firm because, as a former military officer, he cares deeply about protecting and defending the rights of military members and their families, and ensuring they are treated with fairness and respect in the military justice system.

 Attorney Richard V. Stevens’ law firm includes Mr. Stevens and Attorney Artie Vaughn (who is “of counsel”).
 Attorney Frank Spinner is not employed by the Law Offices of Richard V. Stevens.
 Mr. Spinner has his own, independent, military law practice.
 He does, however, have space on this website to identify himself and his practice, as he shares our values regarding the importance of defending those who defend us.